tiffanyqi/table-for-two/README.md

 - [X] index-logged-in
 - [X] edit-profile
 - [X] edit-availability
-- [ ] Show EMEA/NYC/SF friendly days and fix table
+- [X] make sure each display and browser is good
 - [ ] tool tips to onboard users about things
-- [ ] make sure each display and browser is good
 - [ ] connect to heroku properly --> calendar still weird